fensak-io/docs-and-policies/content/en/docs/config-reference/_index.md

 **requiredApprovalsForTrustedUsers** *(optional)*

 The number of unique approvals from users with write access that are required to pass the check for pull requests opened by trusted users when the auto-approve rule fails.
+Can be zero if `requiredRuleFile` is set.

 When omitted, defaults to the value set in `requiredApprovals`.